carlosedubarreto/ceb_hubmocap/README.md

 Done.

+## Troubleshooting:
+- Its possible that you need Microsoft C++ redistributable to be installed.
+It will show on the blender console an error with the link  https://aka.ms/vs/16/release/vc_redist.x64.exe If you got this error, you just need to install this file and run again
+- On my vistual machine, I was having a problem where it couldnt download the file https://download.pytorch.org/models/resnet50-19c8e357.pth In this case, take a look on the error in the blender console to see where you should save the file.
+After saving the file there, please run again, now it should work.

 ## PS.:
 Sorry for making the modules a paid product.
 I'm trying alternatives to make the coding of addons viable.